The World of Dabs, Shatter, THC Oil: A Guide to Cannabis Concentrates

 Using solvents, professionals extract these concentrated chemicals by separating the most important compounds from the plant matter itself.
 The resulting mixture consists almost entirely of these psychoactive chemicals, distilled into their purest and most potent form.

 Depending on the extraction method used to distill these, concentrates can take the form of a solid or a liquid.
 Their effects can also be drastically different to those produced from standard cannabis flowers, especially if vaporized.
-This is largely due to concentrates’ higher THC levels, which can range from 50 to 90 percent10 to 25 percent levels of marijuana buds.
+This is largely due to concentrates’ higher THC levels, which can range from 50 to 90 percent – far higher than the typical 10 to 25 percent levels of marijuana buds.

 Rising in popularity in the 2010s, the three most commonly used cannabis concentrates are now dab wax, shatter, and THC oil.
 But how are they made?